 The Board retains ultimate responsibility for all aspects of the operation of HSA.
 A number of matters are reserved specifically for decision by the Board.
-Other matters are delegated to the Approved Director of HSA, the CEO Europe, the European Management Team (EMT), the appointed legal representative of the respective country branch and to the Audit and Risk Committee.
+Other matters are delegated to the Approved Director of HSA, the European Management Team (EMT), the appointed legal representative of the respective country branch and to the Audit and Risk Committee.